 - Whether the public entity had such an inspection system and did not discover the condition.16

-9. Deadline to file suit
+9. Deadline to File Suit

-The vast majority of personal injury cases in California have a statute of limitations of two years after your accident.
+Most personal injury cases in California have a statute of limitations of two years after your accident.
 Though if the injury occurred on government property, the time limit to sue can be as short as six months.17

-Additional resources
+Additional Resources

 For more information, refer to the following: